 Kale is recognized as providing comprehensive support for the body’s detoxification system, which is a major topic in all my Beauty Detox books (Yep, I’m really into poop and abating bloating and all things digestion-wise!

 I suppose it’s partly because I’ve had so many issues myself over the years with these things).
 Being rich in vitamins A, C and K, along with other vital nutrients.

 And protein?
-Well we have you covered there too.
-You might be surprised to learn that kale is really high in plant protein, since it’s been ingrained in us for so long to associate protein with animal protein.
-But oh how untrue that notion is!
+Well, we have you covered there too.
+You might be surprised to learn that kale is really high in plant protein.
+Unfortunately it’s been ingrained in us for so long to mainly associate protein with animal protein.
+But oh how untrue that is!

 My mother was up in arms about how I could possibly get enough protein to survive when I decided at an early age (13 years old), to become vegetarian.
 But guess what?!
 I came out okay! ;) And what’s amazing about this plant protein is that it’s easy to digest and assimilate—building healthy and strong muscles, hair and more!
 KALE ON!

 Let’s get our ingredients prepped and start providing our body with the building blocks it needs for cleaner blood and a more beautiful you!